 6. Water Sports

-During the Summer Months, Lake Little Boat becomes a hive of activity as boating enthusiasts take to the water.
-Many people enjoy water skiing or trying out the shalom course.
+During the Summer Months, Lake Little Boort becomes a hive of activity as boating enthusiasts take to the water.
+Many people enjoy water skiing or trying out the slalom course, kayaking or walking around our lake, the boardwalk and the bird view station.

-The lake attracts many people who enjoy a picnic or a walk to see the birdlife and other attactions.
+The lake attracts many people who enjoy a picnic or a walk to see the birdlife and other attractions.

 Contact www.boort.com.au